 - Instruct you to walk regularly to gradually increase your activity and do breathing exercises as you recover

-In a biological pulmonary valve replacement, a biological (tissue) valve replaces the damaged valve.
+In a biological pulmonary valve replacement, a tissue (biological) valve replaces the damaged valve.

-In a transcatheter valve-in-valve procedure, your doctor inserts a thin tube (catheter) equipped with a balloon-expandable replacement pulmonary valve into your femoral vein.
+In a transcatheter valve-in-valve procedure, your doctor inserts a thin, hollow tube (catheter) equipped with a balloon-expandable replacement pulmonary valve into your femoral vein.
 The catheter is then guided to the heart, and the replacement valve is placed within the existing pulmonary valve.

 After pulmonary valve repair or pulmonary valve replacement surgery, you may eventually be able to return to daily activities, such as working, driving and exercise.

 You'll need to take certain medications and attend regular follow-up appointments with your doctor.
 You may have several tests to evaluate and monitor your condition.

 Your doctor and health care team may instruct you to incorporate healthy lifestyle changes — such as physical activity, a healthy diet, stress management and avoiding tobacco use — into your life to reduce the risk of future complications and promote a healthy heart.